Vietnam.vn - Nền tảng quảng bá Việt Nam

 VnExpressVnExpress04/09/2023

-Ho Chi Minh City this year was assigned the largest public investment capital in the country, more than 70,000 billion VND, double last year.
-By August 25, the locality had disbursed 28% (if ODA capital was not adjusted down, the rate would be more than 27%), an improvement compared to the same period in 2022.
+This year, Ho Chi Minh City was assigned the largest public investment capital in the country, more than 70,000 billion VND, double last year.
+By August 25, this locality had disbursed 28% (if ODA capital was not adjusted down, the rate would be more than 27%), an improvement compared to the same period in 2022.
 However, this figure is not as expected because according to the plan, by the end of June, Ho Chi Minh City must have disbursed 35%.
 In addition, this locality is also in the group with a low disbursement rate, despite being very drastic in the first months of the year.

 Speaking to VnExpress , Chairman of the Ho Chi Minh City People's Committee Phan Van Mai said the first problem lies in the site clearance stage.